March 22, 2012

 Stir this for a minute to seal, then add half a cup of warm water and boil for 10 minutes until the carrots are soft.
 Mix in the peas at this point.
 While the vegetables are cooking, mix the sugar into the lemon juice.

-Finally, give the poha in the colander a good rinse in the sink and tip into the vegetable mixture.
-Gently stir the whole lot together to coat the poha with the turmeric, add salt to taste and drizzle the lemon sugar mix on top.
+Finally, give the poha in the colander a good rinse in the sink and then tip into the vegetable mixture.
+Gently stir the whole lot together gently to coat the poha with the turmeric, add salt to taste and drizzle the lemon sugar mix on top.
 Serve piping hot, with a little pickle if you fancy it.